maryi/CSCW-Project/Project report/ReportDocument.md

  * All users same role: there is not a role assignation feature, all participants in the tool have the same options.
  * Role based: the tool offers a role assignation feature with administrative options differences.
  * Strict hierarchy: the tool has administrative option differences for certain users, but does not offer the option to modify those.
-For example, only the creator of the project can accept new members.
+For example, only the owner of the application account can invite new members.

 *Tool purpose*: illustrates the main purpose of the tool.
 We based our selection of possible values in the typology described by Bower (2015) as technologies for collaboration.
+The complete list of possible values is in [Appendix 2](https://github.com/maryi/CSCW-Project/blob/master/Project%20report/APPENDIX%202%20-%20Purpose%20values.md)

 *Compatibility*: provides information about other tools that can be integrated with (e.g., Slack has integrations with Twitter) or tools that are commonly used together as complement (e.g., Github and Trello).
 This descriptor is free text.

-*Modality*: Based on Nickerson's (1997) this descriptor provides information about the nature of communication within the tool. contribution of the modal dimension, we added a few other options to the dimension including audio communication, visual communication, visualization communication, short message communication.
+*Modality*: Based on Nickerson's (1997) this descriptor provides information about the nature of communication within the tool.
+Contribution of the modal dimension, we added a few other options to the dimension including audio communication, visual communication, visualization communication, short message communication.

 #### 2.2 Descriptors for collaborative work
 The set of descriptors used to characterize collaborative work is mainly composed by the dimensions proposed in the MoCA framework with the addition of the descriptor *purpose*.
 We found that although MoCA represented a good base to describe collaborative work, the framework presents a high level description for each dimension maybe due to the fact that is has never been applied before to a real situation.
 Accordingly, the first challenge is to create a less abstract version of MoCA with more applicable definitions for its dimensions.

 Below each descriptor is described with the name, possible options and the selection type offered to the user in the web interface in Table 2.
-The rational about the options offered is next.
+The rational about the options is offered next.

 |                Name               |                                  Possible options                                 |  Selection type |